isotronic/josephbouqdib.com/README.md

 ## About

 My personal website is built on Gatsby using TypeScript, React, and Tailwind CSS.
-Feel free to use this repo as a starting point for your own project.
+You can use this repo as a starting point for your project.

 ## Technologies Used